-If you return from a country outside the EU/EFTA, you are entitled to unemployment benefit under certain conditions (including 12-month periods of employment abroad and in Switzerland).
+If you return from a country outside the EU/EFTA, you are entitled to unemployment benefit under certain conditions (including 12-month periods of employment abroad and in Switzerland, of which at least 6 months in Switzerland).
 Clarify questions regarding entitlement and benefits of ALV with the Unemployment insurance in Switzerland in advance.

 We recommend that insured persons contact the Regional Employment Agency RAV or the Unemployment insurance by telephone or e-mail.

 I'm running out of medication that I need to take regularly.
 What should I do?

 If you are concerned about running out of medicine, you should do the following:

 - Consult a doctor on the spot, so that he or she can write you a prescription allowing you to go and get the necessary medication (possibly substitute drugs) from a local pharmacy.